TABLE OF CONTENTS

 Grid Detection Circuit Installation Overview

-Lumin's Grid Detection Circuit (GDC) must be installed in order for Smart Power Mode/Off-Grid Mode to function.
-Until the GDC is energized for the first time, Smart Power Mode/Off-Grid Mode will not appear as an available feature in the Lumin mobile app or web portal.
+Lumin's Grid Detection Circuit (GDC) must be installed in order for Smart Power Mode to function.
+Until the GDC is energized for the first time, Smart Power Mode will not appear as an available feature in the Lumin mobile app or web portal.

 The GDC consists of two AWG #12 wires, one black and one white, that extend out of the flexible conduit that comes pre-installed with the Lumin Smart Panel.
 These two wires are both labeled GRID.
 The neutral white wire should be landed on the closest neutral bar to the black wire's point of connection to the site wiring.

 The GDC functions by detecting voltage in a portion of the electrical system that is on the line/utility side of an automatic transfer switch or microgrid interconnection device (e.g., Tesla Gateway).
-The GDC includes a relay that sends a signal to the Lumin Smart Panel when grid voltage is lost, activating Smart Power Mode/Off-Grid Mode.
+The GDC includes a relay that sends a signal to the Lumin Smart Panel when grid voltage is lost, activating Smart Power Mode.
 Do not connect the GDC to any portion of the system backed up by batteries or other on-site backup power.

 Note that only one GDC is required per installation location.
 This circuit can be branched off to each Lumin Smart Panel at the location so that they all get the same signal regarding the presence or absence of the grid.